 Action Step: Instead of telling yourself, “I am so nervous to talk to my crush,” consider saying, “I am so excited to talk to this person.”
 Your body doesn’t actually know the difference.

 Next, take 5 slow deep breaths before approaching somebody for a conversation.
-Deep breathing is scientifically proven to reduce heart rate, decrease blood pressure, and activate the parasympathetic (“rest and digest”) nervous system.
+Deep breathing is scientifically proven9https://www.sciencedirect.com/science/article/abs/pii/S0306987706001666 to reduce heart rate, decrease blood pressure, and activate the parasympathetic (“rest and digest”) nervous system.
 This helps get you out of “fight or flight” mode to feel calmer and less shy when socializing.

-After a conversation, you can repeat this exercise to help eliminate anxious thoughts like “what if I embarrassed myself” or “why did I say that?”
+After a conversation, you can repeat this exercise to help eliminate anxious thoughts like “What if I embarrassed myself?” or “Why did I say that?”
 Deep breathing reduces cortisol and stress in the brain, leading to a more peaceful feeling.

 #5 Use small talk to find common ground